siddharthroy12/DSA-Notes/Readme.md

 }
 ```

-It loops through the array in reverse order and push the value in a new array.
+It loops through the array in reverse order and pushes the value into a new array.

 The time and space complexity of this code is O(n), but we can improve this.